-2. nurturing excellence in scholarly activity through creative practice and research;.
+2. Nurture excellence in scholarly activity through creative practice and research;.

-3. developing strategic partnerships and collaborations with external organisations nationally and globally; The school will enjoy high international standing for its commitment to European artistic and cultural development through advanced creative practice, trans-disciplinary learning and practice based research.
+4 Enjoy high international standing for our commitment to European artistic and cultural development through advanced creative practice, trans-disciplinary learning and practice based research.

-4. developing and implementing new opportunities afforded by transdisciplinary activity;
+5 Develop and implement new opportunities afforded by transdisciplinary activity;

-5. informing and responding to Government initiatives relating to national priorities for design, artistic and cultural development.
+6 Inform and respond to Government initiatives relating to national priorities for design, artistic and cultural development.

-6. leading the University's’s mission of cultural development, and furthering it in a European context.
+7 Lead the University's’s mission of cultural development, and further it in a European context.

-Design, Fine Art , Contemporary Visual Culture and the Creative Industries.
+Design, Fine Art , Prepress Print, Contemporary Visual Culture and the Creative Industries.

 faculties and departments